On the Strong Unital Property for the Affine VOAs: Strong unital property for the vacuum module VOA

 \subsection{Universal enveloping algebra of vacuum module VOA}

-We now specialize to $V = V_{\hat{\mathfrak g}}(k,0)$, the universal affine VOA associated to a finite-dimensional semisimple Lie algebra $\mathfrak g$ at level $k$.
-Following \cite{Fre07}*{Chapter 3.2} and \cite{FBZ04}*{Chapter 4} and using notation from \cites{DGK24, DGK25}, we introduce the natural completion of its universal enveloping algebra and show it is isomorphic to $\widetilde{U}( \mathfrak{\hat{g}}, k)$.
+We now turn our attention to the universal enveloping algebra of $V = V_{\hat{\mathfrak g}}(k,0)$, the universal affine VOA associated to a finite-dimensional semisimple Lie algebra $\mathfrak g$ at level $k$.
+Following \cite{Fre07}*{Chapter 3.2} and \cite{FBZ04}*{Chapter 4} but using notation from \cites{DGK24, DGK25}, we introduce the natural completion of its universal enveloping algebra and show it is isomorphic to $\widetilde{U}( \mathfrak{\hat{g}}, k)$.